 A brokerage firm or financial advisor may be held liable if material misrepresentations were made or material facts were omitted and, as a result, the investor lost money.

 Securities FraudSecurities fraud occurs when a person or entity intentionally provides false information or omits material information that induces an investor to make investment purchase or sales decisions.
-Securities fraud, which is often referred to as investment fraud, or stock fraud, arises from a variety of deceptive practices.
-Unfortunately, it is also hard to detect.

 The following should be red flags to any investor and indicate that they may have been the victim of securities fraud: